 Let’s say you’re trying to decide whether to replace a piece of machinery with a new, more efficient model.
 This is a complex decision with lots of variables: support infrastructure needed for the new equipment; training costs for each machine; integration costs with the rest of your factory; the likelihood of downtime.

-A digital twin could help you analyze costs and benefits over various timeframes, given various conditions.
-The digital twin can’t actually make the decision for you, but it can render the decision much more concrete and offer scenarios for which each option makes sense.
+The use of digital twins, powered by algorithms and machine learning, could help you analyze cost savings and benefits over various timeframes, given various conditions.
+By leveraging artificial intelligence, digital twins can optimize workflows and offer data-driven insights, making complex decisions more manageable.
+The digital twin virtual model can’t actually make the decision for you, but it can render the decision much more concrete and offer scenarios for which each option makes sense.

 Digital twin manufacturing application 3: Understand complex systems better

-Supply chains are among the most complex systems manufacturers deal with.
-Digital twins can help streamline decision making after inevitable disruptions.
+Supply chains are among the most complex systems manufacturers deal with, requiring input from multiple stakeholders and clear communication across the board.
+Digital twins, as a digital representation of supply chains, can help streamline decision making after inevitable disruptions.

-Rather than manually crunching numbers and considering alternatives, digital twins can automate the processing of various inputs to identify next-best paths after a disruption—or even prioritize alternative courses of action given various scenarios.
+Rather than manually crunching numbers and considering alternatives, digital twins operating within a virtual environment can automate the processing of various inputs to identify next-best paths after a disruption—or even prioritize alternative courses of action given various scenarios.
+This capability extends beyond supply chain management to support product design and other critical aspects of manufacturing.
 Which brings us to the next use case…

 Digital twin manufacturing application 4: Simulate what-if scenarios

-Digital twins make that planning more concrete and can therefore give manufacturers greater confidence that their contingency plans will actually work.
 The key here is knowing which sources of data to feed a digital twin and what to model with the twin: supply chain or factory floor?
-Weather events or labor strike?
+Weather events or labor strikes?
 Combining your industry and business expertise with the expertise of a team skilled in developing and building digital twins can lead to stunning outcomes.

 Digital twin manufacturing application 5: Optimize energy use

-What are your current energy needs?
-How might you reduce them?
+What are your current energy sustainability needs?
+How might you reduce energy inefficiencies?
 How might you transition to cleaner sources of energy?
-What if you could easily model multiple scenarios to get you to 2030 targets?
+What if you could easily model multiple scenarios to reach 2030 targets?
 It’s possible with digital twins.

 The challenges facing manufacturers today are daunting in part because they’re so complex.
-This is the beauty of digital twins: they make it possible to replicate complex systems and test alternative setups in real time.
+This is the beauty of digital twins: they make it possible to replicate complex systems and test alternative configurations in real time, significantly improving manufacturing operations.

 If your organization is looking for innovative manufacturing solutions that address the interconnected systems—human, mechanical, digital, and otherwise—that power you day to day, you’ll be delighted by the potential of digital twins.